psusarla/banking/README.md

 To run the application in dev mode, run with 'dev' profile (TODO)
 ### Step 3 Setup Keycloak
-By default Keycloak will have
+Login to keycloak username: admin, password: Pa55w0rd By default Keycloak will have
 * banking realm
-* login app
+* login app (under clients)
 #### Step 3.1 - Add employees to Keycloak
+Make sure you are under Banking realm, click on ```Add User```
 ![add employee](git-images/add_user.png)
 Set username and click on save
 #### Step 3.2 - Set password for employee
-Set password, keep the password for later usr
+Set password, keep the password for later use
 ![set password](git-images/set_password.png)
 #### Step 3.3 - Set user with role = employee
 Add ```employee``` to assigned role and click on save.
 After save, it should look like below: